simrenbasra/simys-blog/_posts/2024-07-31-my_first_post.md

 ---
-title: "my first blog post"
+title: "From Zero to Data Hero"
 date: 2024-07-31
 ---